 • hair loss, male pattern baldness.

 Increased testosterone affects the reproductive system: it suppresses ovulation, promotes the formation of ovarian cysts, disrupts the menstrual cycle and hormonal balance.
-Women also have nightmares, insomnia, irritability, and chronic stress.
+Women also experience nightmares, insomnia, irritability, and chronic stress.
 Ladies feel a strong sexual attraction.
-Symptoms of high testosterone in women and teenage girls: excessive hair on the arms and legs, lack of menstruation or scanty periods, problems conceiving.
+Symptoms of high testosterone in women and teenage girls: excessive hair growth on the arms and legs, lack of menstruation or scanty periods, problems with conception.

 Hormone imbalance can be caused by various diseases and a passive lifestyle.
-The main reasons for the increase in androgen:
+The main reasons for increased androgen:

 1. Polycystic ovary syndrome (PCOS).
 Medical science does not fully understand whether PCOS increases the production of testosterone or the androgen hormone leads to the development of this disease.
 The two phenomena are closely related to each other.

 2. Insulin resistance.
-As insulin increases, testosterone rises, progesterone falls, and estrogen rises.
-Women at risk should periodically donate blood for glycated hemoglobin, fasting insulin, free and total testosterone.
+As insulin increases, testosterone rises, progesterone decreases and estrogen increases.
+Women at risk need to periodically donate blood for glycated hemoglobin, fasting insulin levels, free and total testosterone.

-3. Thyroid disease, decreased SHBG.
-With hypothyroidism, the amount of globulin that binds sex hormones (SHBG) decreases.
+3. Thyroid diseases, decreased SHBG.
+With hypothyroidism, the amount of sex hormone binding globulin (SHBG) decreases.
 Because of this, more androgen remains active, which leads to various disorders in the body.

-4. Increased estradiol and decreased progesterone.
+4. Increase in estradiol and decrease in progesterone.
 There is a relationship between these hormones and testosterone.
-An imbalance of female sex hormones leads to an increase or decrease in androgens, which happens with PMS (premenstrual syndrome), PMDD (premenstrual dysphoric disorder), during menopause.
+An imbalance of female sex hormones leads to an increase or decrease in androgens, which occurs with PMS (premenstrual syndrome), PMDD (premenstrual dysphoric disorder), and during menopause.

-5. Fasting after a workout.
-After intense strength training, the level of certain hormones, among which testosterone, rises.
+5. Fasting after training.
+After intense strength training, the levels of certain hormones increase, including testosterone.
 If a woman is hungry, androgen drops much more slowly.

 6. Passive lifestyle.
-Physical activity affects the level of glucose, helps to increase the sensitivity of cells to insulin.
+Physical activity affects glucose levels and helps increase cell sensitivity to insulin.
 Exercise reduces body fat, which also affects hormonal balance.

-8. High levels of leptin.
-A hormone secreted from fat cells controls appetite and sends a signal to the brain to burn fat.
+8. High leptin levels.
+The hormone released from fat cells controls appetite and sends a signal to the brain to burn fat.
 If there is a lot of leptin, a woman feels hungry all the time, and the body does not utilize lipids well.
-This leads to an increase in testosterone, an increase in insulin, and obesity.
+This leads to increased testosterone, increased insulin, and obesity.
 It is known that fat cells themselves increase the amount of androgens.

-In pregnant women, androgen levels are 4 times higher than in non-pregnant women.
-The average value ranges from 3.5-4.8 nmol / l, and this is absolutely normal, because the placenta is also involved in the synthesis of the hormone.
+In women carrying a child, androgen levels increase 4 times compared to the non-pregnant state.
+The average value ranges from 3.5-4.8 nmol/l, and this is absolutely normal, because the placenta is also involved in the synthesis of the hormone.
 The maximum concentration of testosterone is observed at 4-8 and 13-20 weeks of pregnancy.
-The level of androgens depends on the age and sex of the child.
-In women expecting boys, the amount of male sex hormone is greater.
+Androgen levels depend on the age and sex of the child.
+Women expecting boys have more male sex hormone.

-In the body of a pregnant woman, protective mechanisms are launched that protect the fetus from the action of androgen.
-This is the placental transformation of testosterone into estrogens, the binding of the hormone, and the suppression of its activation in target tissues.
-With a strong increase in androgen, its level in the umbilical cord blood will not exceed 2% of the woman's plasma index.
-If true hyperandrogenism develops, which is very rare, the risk of spontaneous abortion and pregnancy fading increases.
-The causes of pathology are such diseases:
+In the pregnant woman's body, protective mechanisms are launched that protect the fetus from the effects of androgen.
+This is the placental transformation of testosterone into estrogens, binding of the hormone, suppression of its activation in target tissues.
+With a strong increase in androgen, its level in the umbilical cord blood will be no more than 2% of the woman’s plasma level.
+If true hyperandrogenism develops, which is very rare, the risk of spontaneous abortion and miscarriage increases.
+The causes of pathology are the following diseases:

-• hypercortisolism syndrome (increased production of glucocorticosteroids caused by an adrenal gland tumor);
+• hypercortisolism syndrome (increased production of glucocorticosteroids caused by an adrenal tumor);

 • Itsenko-Cushing's disease (neuroendocrine disease);